JohnSongNow/CSS-Organizer/README.md

 5. Animation
 6. Misc

 All these blocks are organized with a inner text file which is editable called default.txt, which takes into account how many blocks there and how specific properties within these blocks are organized.
-By default they are general convention such as **Width** before **Height** in the display block, all other unknown properties are sorted by alphabetical order.
+The text file controls the placement and the values of the above rules, e.g. a general convention is that the rule **Width** before **Height** in the display block, all other unknown properties are sorted by alphabetical order.

 # Complete options

+Below are the options along with their default values

+- RECURSIVE: False
-- ORDER: Block / Length/ Random/ Alpha
+- ORDER: (default) Block / Length/ Random/ Alpha
 - BLOCKTABS:True
 - ORDER-BY-NAME:True
 - DYNAMIC-TABBING:True

-For a complete list of options please visit [CSS-Organizer API](johnsong.science/projects/CSS_Organizer, "CSS-Organizer API")
+For a complete list of options please visit [CSS-Organizer API](johnsong.me/projects/CSS_Organizer, "CSS-Organizer API")